bernardtse/diabetes-prediction/README.md

 i.
 Sign in to [Google Colab](https://colab.research.google.com/) `https://colab.research.google.com/`.

 ii.
-Upload the notebook file `diabetes_prediction.ipynb` to Google Colab.
+Upload the notebook file `DiabetesPrediction.ipynb` to Google Colab.

 iii.
 Upload `kaggle.json` to the path specified in the Jupyter Notebook in Google Drive (Default path: `My Drive`).
 If `kaggle.json` was already installed previously, modify the `kaggle_token_path` variable in the notebook to specify the path for Kaggle token.